What is Asperger’s syndrome?

 How is Asperger’s syndrome diagnosed?

-Asperger’s syndrome gained increased attention before being wrapped into the autism spectrum disorder.
-With more education and information available, doctors are able to diagnose this disorder in children as young as 18 months old.
+Doctors are able to diagnose this Asperger’s syndrome in children as young as 18 months old.
 There is no blood test or medical imaging scan to diagnose the condition.
 Doctors compare a child’s behavior and development to a milestone checklist against same-age peers.

 Can Asperger’s syndrome be prevented or avoided?